 SEO in the Future?

-While we have great communities and publications that allow us to share ideas with each other we will lose the battle in the board room.
-We will lose relevancy in organic.
+While we have great communities and publications that allow us to share ideas with each other we will lose the battle in the boardroom.
+We will lose relevance in organic.
 We have already lost the regard of our peers and mentors.

 I don’t think it’s as important as hiring an SEO Agency as it is to hire a Digital Marketing Analyst/Strategist that can direct the symphony of instruments that lead to sales, lead generation or other corporate objectives.